gitfu/gonap/README.md

 	}
 ```
 * 		Get, Create, Update, and Patch functions all return an Instance struct.
+*		A Resp struct is embedded in the Instance struct,
+*		the raw server response is available as Instance.Resp.Body

 ##### Instance methods
 ```go
 		func (ins *Instance) Save()